 - Better display options: Make your data easier to understand by using visualizations other than dense, line-heavy charts.
-New Relic One also offers a better TV mode.
+Our new platform also offers a better TV mode.

 - Facet linking: You can filter your dashboards by faceted attributes, making your dashboards more interactive and easy to use.
 There's also support for cases.
 Learn more.